 Scope and Purpose

 Haileybury International Summer School ('Summer School') aims to create a positive culture of health and safety so that responsibility is genuinely shared across the school.
 The Summer School treats the health, safety and welfare of our pupils, staff, visitors and others as our top priority.
-The Governors recognise their responsibility to ensure the School complies with all applicable health & safety legislation, including the Health & Safety at Work etc. Act (1974) and all regulations made under the act
+The Governors recognise their responsibility to ensure the School complies with all applicable health & safety legislation, including the Health & Safety at Work etc. Act (1974) and all regulations made under the act.

 The Summer School will fulfil its responsibilities by paying particular attention to the provision and maintenance of proper: